You've Got Questions, We've Got Answers

 What happens before surgery?

-Before your surgery you will meet with one of our surgical counselors.
-During this appointment you will review the options for surgery that best fit your personal lifestyle and desired outcomes.
+Before your surgery you will meet with one of our surgical educators.
+During this appointment you will review the cataract surgery process, the options for surgery that best fit your personal lifestyle and desired outcomes.
 At this appointment all pre-operative and post-operative instructions will be reviewed and any questions you may have will be answered.

 How soon after surgery will I be able to see?